urbit/urbit.org-reloaded/content/docs/hoon/hoon-school/lists.md

 #### `lent` Exercise 1.5d

-Without using `lent`, write a gate that takes a list and returns the number of item in it.
+Without using `lent`, write a gate that takes a list and returns the number of items in it.
 There is a solution at the bottom of this lesson.

 ### `roll`